 Stream of Consciousness Saturday

-Today’s prompt is to write about a phrase from childhood.
+Today’s prompt is “clear.”
 Here’s an excerpt from this morning’s journal:

 Maria L. Berg 2022